OpenSpace/OpenSpace-Docs/general/releases/changelogs/0.20.0/conversion.md

 :::
 ::::

-@TODO: Summarise updated properties... (so scripts etc can be updated)

 :::{admonition} Compute `ScaleExponent` from `ScaleFactor`
 :class: note
 The scaling of the points has been made more intuitive by changing the previous `ScaleFactor` property slightly, to make it more apparent that it affects an exponential scaling.
 See [details on the point data page](/manual/content/point-data/point-data.md#controlling-the-point-size), but in general, with the new `ScaleExponent` the value is used as the exponent for `10^exponent` to compute the world-scale size of the points.